florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 Instead, we compute the average score of the last 10 visits.
 This score is then scaled by the total number of visits.
-The full frecency score can now be computed efficiently and changes in user behaviour are reflected fairly quickly.
+The full frecency score can now be computed efficiently and changes in user behavior are reflected fairly quickly.
 Let \\(S_x\\) be the set of all visits to page \\(x\\), and let \\(T_x\\) be the set of the last up to 10 of these.
 The full frecency score is then given by: